Yokomon/Yokomon/README.md

 -->
 Welcome to my 🌍**world**🌍.
 The name is **Marow Macaulay**👨‍💻🕵️ and i'm a software developer.
 I focus on Frontend development using JavaScript technologies such as React.js and other tools such as Babel.js and Webpack.
-I have over 4 years of professional experience and 6 years of development experience.
+I have over 4 years of professional experience working with Frontend technologies.
 Below are my stacks and Github stats.

 **Languages and Tools:**